 Am I eligible?

-You must be a current student at a UK medical school, a current Student Associate of the College and demonstrate an interest in and commitment to Psychiatry.
+You must be a current student at a UK medical school for the duration of the award (1 September 2021 - 1 September 2022), a current Student Associate of the College and demonstrate an interest in and commitment to Psychiatry.
 Psych Stars will also be expected to act as an ambassador for psychiatry.

 If you’re not a Student Associate yet – signing up is easy, free of charge and offers a range of benefits.
 Find out more.